50shadesofgwei/50shadesofgwei/README.md

 - **Backend Software Engineer**, Aori (Q2 '23 -> Q4 '23)
   - Built out a comprehensive TypeScript SDK focused on Maker/Taker integrations, including full documentation _[🔗 Link](https://github.com/aori-io/aori-sdk-ts)_
   - Created a suite of tools to allow for on-chain market makers to replicate various AMM liquidity distribution curves with limit orders _[🔗 Link](https://github.com/aori-io/xyk)_
+- **Lead Software Engineer**, OS Funding Rate Arbitrage Searcher (Q1 '24 -> Present)
+  - Accepted grants from both GMX and Synthetix protocols to design and build an open-source bot to identify and execute upon funding rate inefficiencies across exchanges.
+  - Also lead development on a private, for profit version of the program, for which I am in the process of raising capital.
+To see profitability reports or to express interest in being a liquidity provider, please reach out via the contact information below.

 ### 🌱 I’m currently learning
 - Kubernetes